tyrinlewis123/circularity/README.md

     circle = draw.randomCircleInArea(canvas, true, true, '#999', 2);

-The area in this case is the `canvas`, so our cirlce will be given a randomly generated x and y coordinate within the area of our canvas.
+The area in this case is the `canvas`, so our circle will be given a randomly generated x and y coordinate within the area of our canvas.
 Next we pass in two boolean values of `true`, which means we want to randomize its transparency (alpha) and add a cross shape to our circle.
 Finally, the last two values, `'#999', 2`, represent the color and thickness of the circle's border.Circularity

 Next, we check `if (circle.alpha < .2)`, which says _if_ the transparency of the circle happens to be less than .2, which would be almost fully transparent, we use again our `draw` utility to add a blur filter to our circle.
 This will produce a neat effect on the circles such that those almost transparent will appear to be _off in the distance_.